Moment of Danger: Background

 Before the film's release, Jet magazine said it "concerns a girl ... and a man ... who, broke and stranded, are on the run from the law...(at one point) the girl goes out and gets money as a prostitute."
 One author describes Michael Hordern's appearance in the movie as a "sympathetic copper who knows that Trevor Howard is a jewel thief – thanks to Howard's double-crossing partner Edmond Purdom – but lacks the evidence to make an arrest."

-In the film Dorothy Dandridge was cast as a woman of colour of European descent with the Italian name of Gianna.
-In some pre-release publicity, one magazine article made a point of saying that when Trevor Howard's character kissed Dorothy, it was the first time in her career that she had received an on-screen kiss from a white man.
+In some pre-release publicity, one magazine article made a point of saying that when Trevor Howard's character kissed Dorothy Dandridge's Gianna, it was the first time in her career that she had received an on-screen kiss from a white man.
 This was not so as the actors barely touched throughout, but director László Benedek created some strongly understated sexual tension.
-The actress' first screen kiss so described occurred when starring with German actor Curd Jürgens in the 1958 Italian production Tamango.
+The actress' first screen kiss so described occurred when starring with German actor Curd Jürgens in the 1958 Italian film Tamango.

+Production

+It was filmed in Europe in the late months of 1959.

+Release

+The film had its premiere at the Warner Theatre in Leicester Square, London on 28 January 1960.

+Reception

+The Monthly Film Bulletin wrote: "The opening episode, a long, carefully worked out and businesslike robbery sequence, has more tension than anything else in this romantic thriller.
+A few of the dialogues between Trevor Howard and Dorothy Dandridge come within sight of building up a relationship; and this, one feels, is the quality in the story that mainly interested the director.
+The thriller elements, certainly, maintain a decidedly low dramatic temperature; and, unhappily, the characters are never quite lively enough to make up for the shortage of conventional excitement.
+Trevor Howard plays with his usual bite and resolution.
+But the talents engaged on this production are capable of much better things than this muffled melodrama."